 The tax system can be complicated.
 IAFC works to make sure that fire department leaders understand the ins and outs of taxation issues and fights to preserve firefighter benefits.

-Fire prevention legislation needs to be led by the experts…not politicians or private interest.
+Fire prevention legislation needs to be led by the experts…not politicians or private interests.
 The IAFC educates elected officials on the issues and on-the-ground impact.
-Whether it's sprinklers, campus fire safety or other fire prevention issues, IAFC keeps policy focused on public and responder safety.
+Whether it's sprinklers, campus fire safety, or other fire prevention issues, IAFC keeps policy focused on public and responder safety.

-Now more than ever, the local fire service needs access federal support of its all-hazards mission.
+Now more than ever, the local fire service needs access to federal support for its all-hazards mission.
 IAFC fights to ensure that federally funded programs remain a viable option for fire departments increasingly charged to “do more with less”.

 The national hazardous materials landscape is one that touches every community.
-From rail and trucking lines to pipelines and holding tanks and from each car on the road to each house on the street, hazardous materials are a part of our daily lives.
+From rail and trucking lines to pipelines and tank farms and from each car on the road to each house on the street, hazardous materials are a part of our daily lives.
 Local first responders must have a leading voice in national policies that shape hazmat handling, transportation, training and response.

 The IAFC is committed to ensuring that federal survivor benefits remain funded, accessible and fair, and to helping survivors understand the resources available and how to apply for them.